 No loan or advances in the nature of loans are granted to the promoters, directors, key managerial persons and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person that are:

-a) repayable on demand or

-- b) without specifying any terms or year of repayment - 55 Figures less than Rs.
-5000 are disclosed as 0.00.
+- a) repayable on demand or - b) without specifying any terms or period of repayment - 58 Figures less then Rs.
+5000 has been displayed as "0.00".